Europe's 'Supergrid' project takes step forward

 The creation of an offshore electricity grid will allow Europe to effectively capture and transmit the electricity produced from the 150-gigwatts GW of offshore wind energy projects planned for between now and 2030.
 If implemented, offshore energy will account for about 16 of Europe's total electricity demand.

-The supergrid is a key pillar in last month's announcement by the European Union EU that Europe will spend 1 trillion euros US $1.38 trillion over the next 10 years to create a single energy network.
+The supergrid is a key pillar in last month's announcement by the European Union EU that Europe will invest 1 trillion euros US $1.38 trillion over the next 10 years to create a single energy network.

 Ministers from 10 countries that form the North Seas Countries Offshore Grid Initiative signed a memorandum of understanding in Brussels.
 The countries involved are Sweden, Denmark, Germany, the Netherlands, Luxembourg, France, the United Kingdom, Ireland, Norway and Belgium.
 This is the first time that so many European nations have agreed on a coordinated approach to offshore windfarm development and infrastructure investment.